JivkoKarakashev/SoftUni-React-Project/README.md

 	All users are welcomed to the Home page, where they can proceed to Catalog or Publish pages.

 6.	**Catalog page:**
 	This page displays a list of all listings that have not yet been purchased in the system.
-Clicking on the details button in the cards leads to the details page for the selected listing.
+Clicking on the [Details] button in the cards leads to the details page for the selected listing.

 	**REST Service API Endpoints:**
 	-   _Method: GET_